svnsvnsvn/CS-392-FixFlow/README.md

 1. Create a FixFlow folder and download this repository to that folder.
 It should have "nginx" and "fixflow.web" folders as well as the docker-compose.yaml

-2. In the nginx folder  you should ahve this nginx.conf file:
+2. In the nginx folder  you should have this nginx.conf file:

 ```nginx.conf
 events {}